fd-mailden/Commission-Fees/README.md

 To test this application, please perform the following steps:

 1. Navigate to the root directory of the application in your terminal.
-2. Run `docker run -it --rm commission-fees-image npm test` to run the automated tests and verify the functionality of the application
+2. Run `npm run test` to run the automated tests and verify the functionality of the application

 ## Authors